OlumideOlumayegun/Blood-Cells-Classification-Using-CNN-DVC-Pipeline/README.md

 ## Overview

+Diagnosing blood-related diseases often requires identifying and analyzing patient blood samples.
+Automated techniques for detecting and classifying blood cell subtypes play a crucial role in advancing medical diagnostics.
 This project aims to classify blood cell images to support medical diagnosis.
 The web application allows users to upload an image of a blood cell, which is then classified as one of four types:
 - Eosinophil
 - Lymphocyte
 - Monocyte
 - Neutrophil

-The model was trained on blood cell image data stored in an **AWS S3 bucket** and developed using **Python**, **Keras**, and **TensorFlow**.
+This application classifies blood cell images using a Convolutional Neural Network (CNN) model fine-tuned from the VGG16 model pre-trained on the ImageNet dataset.
+The model was modified to include a flatten layer and a softmax dense layer with 4 output units for multi-class classification.
+Blood cell images are served to the model through a web app built with Flask, and the application is fully containerized using Docker and hosted on an AWS EC2 instance.

 ## Dataset

-The dataset for model training and evaluation was sourced from an AWS S3 bucket.
-It contains labeled images of blood cells categorized into the four classes.
+The dataset used for training and evaluating the model was sourced from [Kaggle](https://www.kaggle.com/datasets/paultimothymooney/blood-cells/data).
+This dataset contains augmented images of blood cells (JPEG) for each of 4 different cell types grouped into 4 different folders (according to cell type).
+The compressed dataset was stored in AWS S3 and downloaded from there for model training and evaluation.

+## Features

+- **Transfer Learning**: Leveraging VGG16 pretrained on ImageNet for efficient classification.
+- **Automated Pipeline**: Data ingestion, model training, and evaluation managed with DVC.
+- **Web Application**: Flask-based interface for uploading and classifying blood cell images.
+- **CI/CD Deployment**: Docker, GitHub Actions, and AWS integration for continuous deployment.
+- **AWS Hosted**: Application hosted on an EC2 instance with Docker image pulled from ECR.

-## Model Architecture
+## Technologies Used

-The model is based on **VGG16** pretrained on the **ImageNet** dataset.
-The final fully connected layers of VGG16 were replaced with:
-- A **Flatten layer**
-- A **Dense SoftMax layer** with 4 units, corresponding to the 4 blood cell classes.

-This modified model architecture leverages transfer learning for improved accuracy with a relatively small dataset.
-The network was fine-tuned using the ingested blood cell images, and evaluation was performed on a validation dataset to measure model accuracy.
+- **Python**: Data processing, modeling, and backend application.
+- **TensorFlow / Keras**: CNN model architecture, transfer learning, and training.
+- **Flask**: Web application framework for serving the model.
+- **DVC**: Pipeline management for reproducible machine learning.
+- **Docker**: Containerization for consistent deployment across environments.
+- **GitHub Actions**: CI/CD pipeline for automatic deployment on AWS.
+- **AWS (ECR, EC2, IAM)**: Cloud infrastructure for hosting and managing the application.

 ## Pipeline Stages